oceanhackweek/ohw23_proj_argo_ml/README.md

 Prepare the data vertically to be equal gridded.
 Use of numpy,interp?
 ![image](https://github.com/oceanhackweek/ohw23_proj_argo_ml/assets/47478764/3db8a0b9-2238-491d-8312-8a3e7cd39fd2)

+The input data needs to have a format similar to each:
+- a dataframe or a csv file
+- each row represents a profile
+- each column represents a data value in a specific depth
+- you can add two more columns on the data related to the position of the profiles

 ## Define some configurations on the ML model
 09AUG - talk about that